 The on-board has to check the current speed and position to define if the train can be stopped before the”E” point, considering a stop before ”D” can be avoided.

-This function is active ( stopping permitted ) when the Max Front End does not overpass the declared position where “Track Condition” changes ( i.e. D_TRACKCOND + L_TRACKCOND of packet n°68 – Distance_To_Stop_SBIE).
+This function is active ( stopping permitted ) when the Max Safe Front End does not overpass the declared position where “Track Condition” changes ( i.e. D_TRACKCOND + L_TRACKCOND of packet n°68 – Distance_To_Stop_SBIE).

-This function is de-active ( no stopping permitted ) when the Max Front End overpasses the declared position where “Track Condition” resumes ( i.e. D_TRACKCOND + L_TRACKCOND of packet n°68 – Distance_To_Stop_SBIE).
+This function is de-active ( no stopping permitted ) when the Max Safe Front End overpasses the declared position where “Track Condition” resumes ( i.e. D_TRACKCOND + L_TRACKCOND of packet n°68 – Distance_To_Stop_SBIE).

 The initial state is function resume or no stopping permitted.

+There are one ‘Distance_To_Stop” to be calculated, taking into account the “Estimated Train Speed” :

 Distance_To_Stop_SBIE is based on “service brake intervention” curve related to stop at location “E”.

-With these two curves, three conclusions are possible :
+Two conclusions are possible :

 Below SBIE : display “Tunnel Stopping Area” with announcement before “D” location.